Skip to main content

 Worked example: tiny plan with no Phase 4

-If your plan finishes inside Phase 3 (data-only or feature-engineering-only project), the iteration-cap savings disappear — only the lead-model swap and headline disable matter.
-Expected reduction: ~2-3× instead of 5-8×.
-Still useful, just smaller in absolute terms.
+If your plan finishes inside Phase 3 (data-only or feature-engineering-only project), the iteration-cap savings disappear and only the lead-model swap and headline disable matter.
+Expected reduction: ~15-20% vs. the ~30% for a full lifecycle plan.

 When to use low-token mode